 Is therapy confidential?

 Yes.
 It is.
 However, there are certain exceptions to confidentiality.
 These include times when a client threatens to harm themselves, others, or when there is suspected child or elder abuse.
-During those times, protection of the public prevails over individual privacy and we are required to inform the appropriate authorities.
+During those times, protection of the public prevails over individual privacy and I am required to inform the appropriate authorities.
 It is important that you are aware of these important exceptions to therapeutic confidentiality.

 What can I expect from the first session?